Brunovsky/kickstart/problems/kickstart/2016/E-sorting-array/README.md

-For every range X[L..R] (there are N^2 such ranges) determine if [L..R], when sorted, contains only consecutive integers (e.g. [A..B]) and if so, determine its shift (e.g. `A-B`) which is the movement in X that puts it in the correct sorted position.
+For every range X[L..R] (there are N^2 such ranges) determine if [L..R], when sorted, contains only consecutive integers (e.g. [A..B]) and if so, determine its shift (e.g. `A-L`) which is the movement along X that puts it in the correct sorted position.

 This can be achieved in `O(N^2)` time and space.